saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

 <sup>1</sup> Automated testing only.

 :::note Not Supported

-- <small>Mobile browsers and pre-installed system apps.</small>
+* Mobile browsers and pre-installed system apps.
-- <small> Cross platform development frameworks like Flutter, React Native, Cordova (libraries and frameworks are not supported.
+* Cross-platform development frameworks like Flutter, React Native, and Cordova (libraries and frameworks are not supported).
-- <small>Ephemeral apps.</small>
+* Ephemeral apps.
 :::

 ## Live Testing